Morning sickness is nausea and vomiting that can occur at any time of the day during pregnancy.

 Here are some more tips:

 - Acupressure wrist bands or acupuncture may help.
 You can find these bands in drug, health food, and travel and boating stores.
 If you are thinking about trying acupuncture, talk to your health care provider and look for an acupuncturist who is trained to work with pregnant women.

 - Avoid smoking and secondhand smoke.

 - Avoid taking medicines for morning sickness.
-If you do, ask a doctor first.
+If you do, ask a provider first.

 - Keep air flowing through rooms to reduce odors.

 - When you feel nauseated, bland foods like gelatin, broth, ginger ale, and saltine crackers can soothe your stomach.

 - Take your prenatal vitamins at night.
 Increase vitamin B6 in your diet by eating whole grains, nuts, seeds, and peas and beans (legumes).
 Talk to your provider about possibly taking vitamin B6 supplements.
 Doxylamine is another medicine that is sometimes prescribed and is known to be safe.

 When to Contact a Medical Professional